ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 * **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
 * If you want to add capacity disks over the limit of eight, check the **High-Performance Intel Optane** box.
 This option provides two extra capacity disk bays for a total of 10 capacity disks and is useful for workloads that require less latency and higher IOPS throughput.

-  The **High-Performance Intel Optane** option is available only for the Skylake CPU models Dual Intel Xeon Gold 5120 and Dual Intel Xeon Gold 6140.
+  The **High-Performance Intel Optane** option is available only for the Skylake CPU models.
   {:note}

 * Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN Cache Disks** values.
 These values depend on whether you checked the **High-Performance Intel Optane** box.